 During the Second World War, London and other major UK cities were systematically bombed to weaken resistance and break morale before a planned invasion.
 What became known as the Blitz started on September 7th, 1940 and continued for another 57 days of unrelenting terror and destruction.
 The dominant social psychology theories of the day assumed that society would crumble into anarchy and chaos and that people would quickly feel helpless, confused, and defeated.
 What happened was the opposite, as the population worked together to care for the injured and repair the damage with a shared purpose and camaraderie.

 Back in our distant past, we lived in small groups as nomadic foragers for tens of thousands of years.
-During that time, the archaeological and anthropological evidence is that we were friendly and open to strangers, that there was managed equality between group members, that we had an intimate connection with the natural world, and that we were relatively peaceful and healthy.
+During that time, the archaeological and anthropological evidence is that we were friendly and open to strangers, there was managed equality between group members, we had an intimate connection with the natural world, and that we were relatively peaceful and healthy.
 Then around ten thousand years ago we started to settle and make claims to areas of land as early farmers.

 Share on